strengejacke/sjPlot/README.md

 devtools::install_github("strengejacke/sjPlot")
 ```

-Please note the package dependencies when installing from GitHub.
-The GitHub version of this package may depend on latest GitHub versions of my other packages, so you may need to install those first, if you encounter any problems.
-Here's the order for installing packages from GitHub:

-[sjlabelled](https://github.com/strengejacke/sjlabelled) &rarr; [sjmisc](https://github.com/strengejacke/sjmisc) &rarr; [sjstats](https://github.com/strengejacke/sjstats) &rarr; [ggeffects](https://github.com/strengejacke/ggeffects) &rarr; [sjPlot](https://github.com/strengejacke/sjPlot)

 ### Officiale, stable release

 To install the latest stable release from CRAN, type following command into the R console: